RedRouge1/TestPage/Elections.md

 Should in the very unlikely event the vote is tied, then the Returning Officer will break the tie.
 #### Election Canvasing
 Any member standing for election may only post election material in designated locations.
 You must not post about it in the general I-UPS server, any I-UPS side servers or in any university society server.
 Severe or repeated breaking of this will be grounds for removal from the election at the suggestion of the Returning Officer.

-## Members of Comté
-The members of Comté are as follows:
-- Chair
-- Secretary
-- University Liaison
-- Social Media Secretary
-- Technical Officer
-- Discord Manager
-- Events Manager
-- A&I
-- Discipline

-As a member of Comté, they are expected to attend meetings and to work in their role to help I-UPS function.
-Generally this does not exclusively make it so people work only within these specific boundaries and members typically help with events more generally too if able.

-Only the core members of Comté, as listed above, are considered voting members.
-Anyone that is co-opted onto the committee or is invited to a meeting may be involved in discussion but not the final vote.

-### Co-opted members
-People who are regularly interacting with the members of Comté and have a need to attend meetings can become co-opted members.
-As part of this, members gain access to the drive and other benefits of being on Comté however they do not gain voting rights.

-The number of co-opted members should be kept to a minimum.

-### Role Descriptions
-#### Chair
-Responsible for ensuring the smooth running of I-UPS as a whole.
-Needs to remain in contact with
-#### Secretary
-Meetings stuff
-#### Uni Liaison
-#### Social Media Sec

-#### Web Manager

-#### Discord Manager

-#### Events Manager

-#### Access and Inclusivity

-#### Discipline Sec
-This name needs changing

-### Roles being retired
-The following roles will no longer exist after this election cycle:
-- Treasurer
-- General Comté x3
-#### Treasurer
-This role was created when I-UPS first started.
-The Triad as they were known had many ideas some of which would have involved money.
-We no longer have this aim, and the role has never acted as such and currently sits empty after the previous election attempt.-

-#### General Comté
-Thiandnwilajlwdajli